top of page

 Why, a light fantasy novel in a society with low-level, everyday magic, of course.
 The world of The Mufflers was born, with the first novel being The Muffler's Ministry – a more relaxed, at times humorous affair.
 The Muffler's Mission is the sequel to this tale, with The Muffler's Misery completing the trilogy.

-Undergoing delusions of grandeur, he has united all his novels into a single, overarching universe with the short story collection, Substrate Constraints and the standalone novel, Scouring Juventas.
+Undergoing delusions of grandeur, he united all these novels into a single, overarching universe with the short story collection Substrate Constraints and the standalone novel Scouring Juventas.

 bottom of page